-This information describes the role of survivorship nurse practitioners (NPs) and physician assistants (PAs) in the Survivorship Program at Memorial Sloan Kettering Cancer Center (MSK).
+This information describes the role of survivorship nurse practitioners (NPs) and physician assistants (PAs) in the Survivorship Program at Memorial Sloan Kettering (MSK).

-What to Expect During Your Suvivorship Clinic Visit
+What to Expect During Your Survivorship Clinic Visit

-If you choose to continue your care in our Survivorship Program, you will be seen by an NP or PA.
-He or she will work directly with the doctor(s) who treated you to help you manage your life after cancer.
-You will see your NP or PA in our Survivorship clinic, where he or she will:
+As you continue your care in our Survivorship Program, you will be seen by an NP or PA.
+They will work directly with the doctor(s) who treated you to help you manage your life after cancer treatment.

 For More Information